 The period of baroque reconstruction took place in the years 1671-1690, during which among other the west facade and the tower was transformed.
 However, the newly renovated building was burnt during the fire of 1721 and again during the Second World War in 1941.
 Securing the building and renovation began in 1954 and then continued in 1967-1983.

-St. Peter’s church in its mature, late medieval form was a three-nave basilica with a polygonal chancel and an ambulatory.
+St. Peter’s church in its mature, late medieval form was a three-aisle basilica with a polygonal chancel and an ambulatory.
 The west façade was crowned with a tower with a 136-meter high octagonal spire, flanked from the north and south by two annexes.
 It was probably planned to erect a transept, for which fragments of the wall toothing were left from the north and south, but the intention was never carried out.
 The nave of the building and the presbytery were wrapped from the outside with numerous, two-step buttresses and pierced with large, pointed windows.
 The interior of the church was decorated with stellar vaults with many different designs of stars, embedded mostly in the aisles of the nave and the central aisle of the choir, and cross-rib vaults in the central nave and aisles of the presbytery.

 St. Peter’s church in Riga is today one of the largest and most impressive medieval buildings in the city.
 Currently, the Gothic look of the chancel with the ambulatory and the nave of the temple has been preserved.
 Noteworthy is also the raw interior of the church with stellar vaults.
 The west façade and the tower have a restored appearance from the times of the baroque reconstruction of the 17th century.